privacy-scaling-explorations/pse.dev/content/articles/zkopru-wat-y-wen-privacy-scaling-explorations.md

 ## Intro

-The Privacy and Scaling Explorations Team works to bridge the gap between cutting-edge research in Zero-Knowledge Proofs (ZKP), and application development on Ethereum.
+The Privacy Stewards of Ethereums Team works to bridge the gap between cutting-edge research in Zero-Knowledge Proofs (ZKP), and application development on Ethereum.

 One of our recent focus areas has been [zkopru](https://zkopru.network/) (zero knowledge optimistic rollup), a new protocol for gas-efficient private transactions.
 We completed a [trusted setup](https://medium.com/privacy-scaling-explorations/zkopru-trusted-setup-completed-92e614ba44ef) in April and since then have been heads down working on bringing it to completion.
 We are in the final stages of completing the web wallet and stress testing the system.
 A second audit is also on its way.
 With this post we want to give a high level overview of Zkopru's features and what will be happening in the upcoming weeks as Zkopru moves to public testnet and mainnet.